adam-p/yesterday-i-learned/random.md

 1. [Fish yawn][youtube 17], aquatic animals yawn, [unborn babies yawn][tandfonline], all [known] vertebrates yawn.
 1. [The disciple whom Jesus loved][wikipedia 135] is not his wife like some moron said on Youtube.
 Jesus has no wife.
 1. The pattern [`aaaa aaa aaa aaaaa`][ycombinator 5] causes Windows <2000 to glitch out while assuming the format is unicode.
-1. After the caterpillar becomes a butterfly, the toxin shift to different parts of the body.
-Since many birds attack the wings of the butterfly, having three times the cardiac glycosides in the wings leaves predators with a very foul taste and may prevent them from ever ingesting the body of the butterfly. **WITH THAT SAID** In order to combat predators that remove the wings only to ingest the abdomen, [monarchs][wikipedia 136] keep the most potent cardiac glycosides in their abdomens.
 1. Russia has an [exclave][wikipedia 137] called [Kaliningrad Oblast][wikipedia 138].
 It is named after [a Soviet somebody called Kalinin][wikipedia 139].
 1. [The least tolerant *person* wins][c2] as the highest common denominator.
 1. The Greek word "Kyrios" means "lord, Lord, master" in one word.